spcsezer/spcsezer/README.md

-Hello, my name is Emircan.
-I'm university student and taking computer engineering.
+Hi, I'm Emircan and I'm Computer Engineering student.
-I'm working on several programming languages.
+I'm posting what I'm working on here.
-My goal is become a skilled developer.
+You can look it up.